AdobeDocs/experience-manager-cloud-service.de-DE/help/journey-headless/architect/overview.md

 ---
-title: Journey AEM Headless Content Architect
+title: AEM Headless Content Architect Journey
-description: Beginnen Sie hier mit einer geführten Journey durch die leistungsstarken und flexiblen Headless-Features von AEM, deren Funktionen und wie Sie Ihre Inhalte in Ihrem ersten Headless-Projekt modellieren können.
-index: true
-hide: false
-hidefromtoc: false
+description: Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to model your content on your first headless project.
 exl-id: ccfec100-8005-4f47-b5b6-ca188b35315c
-source-git-commit: ada7c256de5d050724781e4cbad6d877c1562c7b
+source-git-commit: 3f6c96da3fd563b4c8db91ab1bc08ea17914a8c1
 workflow-type: tm+mt
 source-wordcount: '789'
 ht-degree: 25%

 ---

-# Journey AEM Headless Content Architect {#aem-headless-content-architect-journey}
+# AEM Headless Content Architect Journey {#aem-headless-content-architect-journey}

-Beginnen Sie hier für eine geführte Journey durch die leistungsstarken und flexiblen Headless-Features von AEM, deren Funktionen und wie Sie sie auf Ihrem ersten Headless-Projekt nutzen können.
+Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to leverage them on your first headless project.

 ## Einführung {#introduction}